advay-kotla/VR-STAND/README.md

 - This protects my equipment and keeps my VR headset away from the surface of the desk and helps to ensure that the lenses and straps are not scratched.

-- This keeps the surroundings clean as it offers a dedicated, clean place to store the headset when I am not using it.
+- This keeps the surroundings clean as it offers a clean place to store the headset when I am not using it.
+-
 - Besides that, it also looks aesthetically good if you are going to use it as a stand and it gives your desk a good look